 Málaga's perfectly placed for exploring the Costa del Sol and beyond.
 Here are the best day trips:

-🏰 Ronda (1.5 hours by car) - Possibly the most dramatic town in Spain.
-Ronda sits on a cliff edge split by a 100-metre gorge, with the famous Puente Nuevo bridge spanning the gap.
-Wander the old town, visit Spain's oldest bullring, and grab lunch with views that'll make your jaw drop.
-It's touristy for good reason – absolutely unmissable.
+• Ronda - Possibly the most dramatic town in Spain.
+It sits on a cliff edge split by a 100-metre gorge, with the famous Puente Nuevo bridge spanning the gap.
+Wander the old town, visit Spain's oldest bullring, and have lunch with views that refuse to be ordinary.
+About 1.5 hours by car.

-🎢 Benalmádena (20 mins by train) - Three destinations in one – a traditional pueblo up in the hills, a glitzy marina area, and beach resorts along the coast.
-Take the cable car up to the top for panoramic views, explore the marina with its bars and restaurants, or hit the Tivoli World theme park if you've got kids in tow.
+• Benalmadena - Three destinations in one.
+Take the cable car up for panoramic views, explore the marina with its bars and restaurants, or hit Tivoli World theme park if you've got kids.
+About 20 minutes by train.

-🏖️ Torremolinos (15 mins by train) - Old-school Costa del Sol with brilliant beaches, a lively promenade and a proper party atmosphere.
-The old fishing quarter of La Carihuela has some of the best seafood chiringuitos on the coast.
-Easy to get to by train, so you can make a day (or night) of it without worrying about driving.
+• Torremolinos - Old-school Costa del Sol with brilliant beaches, a lively promenade, and the La Carihuela fishing quarter serving some of the best seafood chiringuitos on the coast.
+15 minutes by train.

-⛵ Marbella & Puerto Banús (45 mins by car) - Fancy a bit of glam?
-Marbella's old town is gorgeous – all orange trees and whitewashed squares – while Puerto Banús is where the superyachts park up.
-Window shop the designer boutiques, have lunch overlooking the boats, and pretend you're a millionaire for the afternoon.
+• Marbella and Puerto Banus - Marbella's old town is all orange trees and whitewashed squares, while Puerto Banus is where the superyachts park up.
+Window shop the designer boutiques and pretend you're a millionaire for the afternoon.

-🕌 Granada & The Alhambra (1.5 hours by car) - One of Spain's absolute must-sees.
-The Alhambra palace is jaw-droppingly beautiful – Moorish architecture, intricate tilework, and gardens that feel like something from a fairytale.
-Book tickets well in advance (they sell out) and give yourself a full day.
-The city itself is brilliant too – tapas bars, the old Albaicín quarter, and views of the Sierra Nevada.
+• Granada and The Alhambra - One of Spain's absolute must-sees.
+The Alhambra palace is extraordinary: Moorish architecture, intricate tilework, and gardens that feel like something from a fairytale.
+Book tickets well in advance.
+About 1.5 hours by car.

-🥾 Caminito del Rey (1 hour by car) - The "King's Little Pathway" is a boardwalk pinned to sheer cliff faces 100 metres above a gorge.
-It used to be the world's most dangerous path, but it's been restored and is now safe (but still thrilling).
-Book ahead, wear sensible shoes, and prepare for some serious views.
-Takes about 3-4 hours.
+• Caminito del Rey - A boardwalk pinned to sheer cliff faces 100 metres above a gorge.
+It used to be the world's most dangerous path, but it was rebuilt in 2015 and is now safe (but still thrilling).
+About an hour by car, and you'll need to book ahead.

 Where to Stay in Málaga

-Málaga's compact and walkable, but each neighbourhood has its own personality.
-Here's where to base yourself:
+Malaga is compact and walkable, but each neighbourhood has its own personality.
+Where you base yourself shapes the holiday.

-🍷 Pedregalejo - This former fishing village east of the centre has kept its bohemian, local feel.
-It's famous for its chiringuitos (beach bars) serving grilled sardines and seafood.
-A bit quieter and more authentic than the centre – lovely for couples who want a more chilled Málaga experience.
+Pedregalejo is a former fishing village east of the centre that has kept its bohemian, local feel.
+It's famous for its chiringuitos serving grilled sardines right on the sand, and the whole neighbourhood feels more authentic and relaxed than the tourist centre.

-🚂 Near the Train Station (María Zambrano) - Not the prettiest area, but super practical if you're planning day trips along the coast.
-The C-1 train line runs to Torremolinos, Benalmádena and Fuengirola from here, and you're still only a 15-minute walk to the centre.
-Budget-friendly options too.
+Near the Train Station (Maria Zambrano) is the most practical base for groups planning day trips along the coast.
+The C-1 train line runs direct to Torremolinos, Benalmadena and Fuengirola, and you're still only a 15-minute walk to the centre.

 Popular Malaga hotels